Sumitchongder/Analytical-BB84-QKD/README.md

 - 🔐 Privacy Amplification (PA): We reduce the final key length based on estimated information leakage.
 - ⚡ Vectorized simulation: This approach avoids slow bit-level operations and enables fast, scalable analysis across many parameter settings.
 - 📊 Real-time feedback: Users instantly see whether EC/PA succeeds and how much usable key material remains.
-- 🎓 Educational clarity: Makes the final stages of BB84 transparent and easy to understand, reinforcing the role of QBER in quantum security.

 ### 2. Eve Strategy Comparison